 - as peer counseling from primary student organization members;

-- by offering to share informational resources for example, lending periodicals such as Billboard, Pollstar, Rolling Stone, or Campus Activities Programming magazine; and
+- by offering to share informational resources for example, lending periodicals such as Billboard, Pollstar, or Rolling Stone; and

 - maintaining a library of resources, which could include copies of sample contracts, contract riders, program planning checklists and budget planning forms, to list a few possibilities.